getify/You-Dont-Know-JS/async & performance/ch4.md

 It should listen for the promise to resolve (fulfillment or rejection), and then either resume the generator with the fulfillment message or throw an error into the generator with the rejection reason.

 Let me repeat that, because it's so important.
-The natural way to get the most out of promises and generators is to `yield` a promise, and use that promise to control the generator's *iterator*.
+The natural way to get the most out of promises and generators is **to `yield` a promise**, and wire that promise to control the generator's *iterator*.

 // TODO

 ## Summary

 Generators are a new ES6 function type which does not run-to-completion like normal functions.
-Instead, the generator can be paused in mid-completion (entirely preserving its state), and it can be resumed from where it left off.
+Instead, the generator can be paused in mid-completion (entirely preserving its state), and it can later be resumed from where it left off.

 This pause/resume interchange is cooperative rather than preemptive, which means that the generator has the sole capability to pause itself, using the `yield` keyword, and yet the *iterator* that controls the generator has the sole capability (via `next(..)`) to resume the generator.